KaustubhKaushik26/financial-document-analyzer-debug/README.md

 ## Technical Summary of Debugging and Refactoring

 Processes used to debug and refactor a non-functional financial analysis tool into a stable, working application.
-The original codebase presented two primary categories of issues: critical code-level bugs that prevented the program from running, and inefficient AI prompts that led to poor quality results.
+The original codebase presented two primary categories of issues:
+- Critical code-level bugs that prevented the program from running
+- Inefficient AI prompts that led to poor quality results

+---

-### 1. Environment and Dependency Resolution
+## 1. Environment and Dependency Resolution 🔧

 The first priority was to establish a stable environment where the application could be reliably run and tested.

-**Identified Issue:**
-The requirements.txt file had several problems.
-It specified library versions that were in direct conflict with each other, making it impossible to install the project's dependencies.
-It was also missing essential packages needed for the web server (python-multipart) and for connecting to the Google Gemini API (langchain-google-genai).

-**Implemented Solution:**
-The requirements.txt file was rebuilt from the ground up.
-I identified a set of specific, compatible versions for the core libraries (crewai, crewai-tools, pydantic) to create a stable base.
-All missing packages were added, and unnecessary ones were removed to keep the environment clean.
+### Identified Issue
+The `requirements.txt` file had several problems:
+- Conflicting library versions, making installation impossible
+- Missing essential packages for the web server (`python-multipart`)
+- Missing package for Google Gemini API (`langchain-google-genai`)

+### Implemented Solution
+- Rebuilt `requirements.txt` from scratch
+- Selected specific, compatible versions for core libraries (`crewai`, `crewai-tools`, `pydantic`)
+- Added missing packages
+- Removed unnecessary ones to keep the environment clean

 ---

-### 2. Code-Level Bug Fixes
+## 2. Code-Level Bug Fixes :

 With a stable environment, I proceeded to fix the bugs in each of the project's Python files.

-#### tools.py
+### 2.1 tools.py :

 **Identified Issue:**
 The tools available to the AI agents were not functional.
 The file contained placeholder classes that had no actual logic implemented.
 The primary tool for reading files would cause the application to crash with a NameError because of a missing library import.